MaakTea/WeeTank/README.md

     - ...

 - Graphics
-  - models: for tank bodies, turrets, barrels
+  - models: for tank bodies, turrets, barrels; environment
   - textures (at least ground)
 - Audio: bounce
 - VFX: firing, bullet trails, smoke, sparks, dynamic lights (e.g explosion), hitmarks, etc
 - destroyed tanks should leave at least a mark
   - but maybe even stay there as wreck?

-- destructable walls* (* trees, etc)
+  - walls that can be destroyed by shooting them
   - walls that can be destroyed by driving into
   - maybe, full walls could turn into half walls when damaged?
   - could half walls be destroyed?
-  - "holes": ground you can see over and shoot over but cannot move across
+  - "holes": ground you can see over and shoot over but cannot move across (practically same as half wall but cannot be destroyed)
-  - "mud": same but only slows you down
+  - "mud"/"rubble": same but only slows you down

 - powerups OR upgrades between rounds
   - tank: max speed, acceleration, deceleration, turn rate, turn acceleration(momentum), max speed while turning(!)